hallorant/bigmit/cocousb/README.md

 CoCo from running on AC power to operating on DC power.

 The permanent modification requires some hardware skill to accomplish.
-Removing the transformer (easy) and the Q1 power transistor (much harder).
+Removing the transformer (easy) and the Q1 power transistor (much harder) take a bit of skill as well as soldering connections to the motherboard.
 However, you can try this out with a simple clip-on cable attached to your CoCo motherboard.
 The tryout setup has some limitations, but can let you see if you really want to proceed with a permanent modification.